Alexandre Amice

 Drake Robotics Toolbox

-Contributions to symbolic algebra and mathematical optimization packages.
+Contributions to planning, mathematical optimization, and symbolic algebra packages.

 Research Intern